 To install a prebuilt image of the standard build of Kali Linux on your BeagleBone Black, follow these instructions:

 - Get a fast micro-SD card with at least 8 GB capacity.
 Class 10 cards are highly recommended.

 - Download and validate the Kali Linux BeagleBone Black image from the Offensive Security downloads area.
 The process for validating an image is described in more detail in the article on “Downloading Kali Linux”.

 - Use the dd utility to image this file to your microSD card (same process as making a Kali USB.
 In our example, we assume the storage device is located at /dev/sdb.
 Do not simply copy these value, change this to the correct drive path.

 This command will wipe out any existing data on your micro-SD card.
 If you specify the wrong device path, you could wipe out your computer’s hard disk!

 This process can take a while, depending on your PC, your micro-SD card’s speed, and the size of the Kali Linux image.
 Once the dd operation is complete, insert the micro-SD card into the BeagleBone Black and power it on.
-You should be able to log into Kali (as user root, using the password toor) and execute the startx command at the shell prompt to start up the XFCE desktop environment.
+You should be able to Log in to Kali and execute the startx command at the shell prompt to start up the Xfce desktop environment.

 Changing the SSH host keys can be accomplished by doing the following:

-root@kali:~ rm /etc/ssh/ssh_host_* root@kali:~ dpkg-reconfigure openssh-server root@kali:~ service ssh restart
+kali@kali:~$ sudo rm /etc/ssh/ssh_host_* kali@kali:~$ sudo dpkg-reconfigure openssh-server kali@kali:~$ sudo service ssh restart

 Kali Linux on BeagleBone Black - Custom Build